-You also get to control everything such as when the ceremony starts and what’s said in the ceremony!
-Though the price tag is significantly higher than a civil ceremony, a private rental is actually much cheaper than any wedding venue located so conveniently.
-Hardly any decoration is necessary (or permitted, for that matter) as the building’s architecture is stunning by itself.
+You also get to control when the ceremony starts and your vows.
+Though the price tag is higher than a civil ceremony, a private rental is actually much cheaper than other wedding venues located so conveniently.

 05. WHAT IS THE ACTUAL WEDDING CEREMONY LIKE AT SF CITY HALL AND HOW LONG IS IT?

 The ceremony lasts about 4 minutes.
 It can be even shorter if you choose not to exchange rings.
 The vows that you will be exchanging are available in full here.